lixpaulian/stm32f7-uart/README.md

 A similar approach is used for the interrupt based receive, with a simulated "half-complete" transfer implemented in software by dividing the internal buffer in two equal parts.

-Because the UART HAL library does not handle interrupt on idle, this must be added manually if you generate your files with CubeMX, as shown below (look in the generated file `stm32f7xx_it.c`):
+Because the UART HAL library does not handle interrupt on idle, this must be added manually if you generate your files with CubeMX, as shown below (in the generated file `stm32f7xx_it.c`):

 ```c
 /**